Home Tutorials Training Consulting Books Company Contact us

 Extension Point Schema Editor

-For that click on the New Element button.
-Give the new element the name "client".
+Start by clicking the New Element button.
+Give the new element the name client.

 Add Elements to Extension